K7MDL2/CI-V_Serial_Band_Decoder/README.md

 After the install script is done there will be a desktop icon.
 You can also use command line.
 Once started, open Settings->Radio Access and enter your radio IP address and login info.
 Once you have a good connection to your radio, go to Settings->External Control and choose 'rig-pty1' for the virtual serial port.
 You can use wfView as normal now and the band deocder will do its thing.

+To reduce CPU usage, once I have the settings confirmed working and saved,  I can run "wfview -platform vnc" on the command line to run without the usual graphics and on a Pi5 it reduces CPU around half to 30%.
+Be sure to stop and start the Decoder service each time you stop/start wfView (for now).

 ### Visual Studio Code and Code Server setup